borjafdezgauna/ObjectClassInstanceExtraction/README.md

 _In some of the scripts, the number of workers is hardcoded to 50.
 Set it lower if your machine has less cores._

-1. Download and preprocess data
+1. Preprocess data

     The common/shared code is in the main folder.
 Open it from VS Code to run the initialization scripts:

-    1. Download data from Zenodo (Run and debug -> Initialization: download data from Zenodo)
-    2. Preprocess data (Run and debug -> Initialization: preprocess data (all))
+    1. Preprocess data (Run and debug -> Initialization: preprocess data (all))

-    These two steps should download two data files and convert them to the different formats used by the different algorithms (in the folder 'data')
+    This should convert the xml file in data/xml to the different formats used by the different algorithms (in the folder 'data')

 2. Run OCIE